-Our partner in the Modern Slavery Housing Program, The Salvation Army, operates the country’s only Safe House for women who have experienced modern slavery and human trafficking in Australia.
+Our partner in the Modern Slavery Transitional Housing Program, The Salvation Army, operates the country’s only Safe House for women who have experienced modern slavery and human trafficking in Australia.
 We spoke to Claudia Cummins, Program Manager at the Trafficking and Slavery Safe House, to better understand some of the issues around modern slavery in Australia.

 The below interview is part 1 of a 3-part series.
 In part 2, Claudia discusses how survivors begin to process their trauma, have immediate issues like protection visas and serious health problems addressed, and choose whether to report crimes to the Australian Federal Police.
 Part 3 is about long-term goals, such as learning English, making friends, finding a job and their own home.

 What forms of modern slavery have your clients experienced?

 One third of our current client group has experienced domestic servitude: forced labour in a residential setting, or in a slave-like marriage or relationship.
 One third has experienced forced labour in an agricultural setting, hospitality or other business, or in sex work.
 The final third has experienced forced marriage or was at risk of forced marriage.

 Over the past decade our client mix has changed.
 For example, forced marriage was only criminalised in Australia in 2013, so we’ve seen an increasing number of referrals for this cohort over time.

 In Australia citizens or permanent residents may be at risk of being forced into marriage here or overseas.
 People are forced into marriage for many different reasons, including family status, to control a young person’s relationships or sexuality, or for visa migration purposes.
 This is when they are forced to marry, then sponsor their new partner to gain an Australian visa.

 We also see people who are fleeing a forced marriage overseas.
 They seek asylum in Australia, and they often face serious threats for leaving the marriage and their home country.